historyboxworld-dotcom/Doveable-ai/docs/forking.md

 # Forking Guide

-This documentation is for developers who want to work with the Adorable codebase.
+This documentation is for developers who want to work with the Doveable AI codebase.
 It's a good starting place to experiment with building your own AI-powered app builder.

 For additional context on building app builders with AI, see the [Freestyle guide on Building an App Builder](https://docs.freestyle.sh/guides/app-builder).